-Liquidated Damages in the amount of Two Thousand and 00/100 Dollars (\$2,000.00) shall be assessed for each calendar day construction exceeds sixty (60) calendar days for the total project, and/or Two Thousand and 00/100 Dollars (\$2,000.00) for each calendar day work on a particular phase exceeds the contract time allotted for that phase.
-If only base bid is awarded the contract time shall be thirty (30) calendar days, Bid Alternative 1 shall be an additional thirty (30) days.
+Liquidated Damages in the amount of Two Thousand and 00/100 Dollars (\$2,000.00) shall be assessed for each calendar day construction exceeds thirty (30) calendar days for the total project, and/or Two Thousand and 00/100 Dollars (\$2,000.00) for each calendar day work on a particular phase exceeds the contract time allotted for that phase.
+If only base bid is awarded the contract time shall be thirty (30) calendar days.